Film: Tango & Cash

 This film contains examples of:

-- Badass Boast: Tango stops just short of prefacing the above statement with "compared to me".
+- Badass Boast: When a character claims that Tango "thinks he's Rambo," Tango replies that "Rambo is a pussy."
+He stops just short of prefacing it with "compared to me."

 - Badass in a Nice Suit: Tango all the way.
 He is even called on that by his commander.